Last updated on

 3. Home Buyers Will Be Even More Tech Savvy

 The real estate market moves fast.
-But the tech world moves even faster.

 In fact, technological advancements are a big part of what makes keeping up with real estate trends difficult.

-And in 2018, don’t expect those innovations to slow down.
+Don’t expect those innovations to slow down.

 Alex, one of the marketing leads here at Carrot, recently bought a home and he signed practically every document on DocuSign rather than in-person.